About the author

 Employee terminated

-If an Arkansas employee is terminated, you'll need to pay them on the next regular payday.
-If you're seven working days late paying them, you'll owe them double the wages.
+If an Arkansas employee is terminated, you'll need to pay them on the next regular payday or within seven working days if the employee requests it..
+Late payment beyond seven working days of the next scheduled payday may result in double wages owed.

 Required pay frequency